-If the keystore is corrupted or lost, restore the keystore containing the latest master encryption key.
-If there is no keystore containing the latest master encryption key, restore the keystore to its state at the time of database backup, and recover the database from the database backup.
+If the keystore is corrupted or lost, restore the keystore (containing the latest master encryption key) and the entire opencryptoki token directory of the slot allocated to FUJITSU Enterprise Postgres.
+If there is no keystore containing the latest master encryption key, restore the keystore and the entire opencryptoki token directory of the slot assigned to FUJITSU Enterprise Postgres to their state at the time of database backup, and recover the database from the database backup.
 This action recovers the keystore to its latest state.